A Very Private Gentleman: Plot

-The protagonist makes his living custom-making firearms specified for individual assassins' needs.
+Signor Farfalla makes his living custom-fitting firearms as specified by assassins.
 To the townsfolk he puts on the role of a painter of butterflies, which can be found in diverse and rich measures in the hilly and forested areas around the village.
-The protagonist is reserved and very skilled at keeping his real job a secret.
-Edmund is a foreigner, and although he does not reveal his origin to anybody (not even the reader), he pretends to be an Englishman.
-This is not far from the truth, since he admits to having stayed in the English countryside for a very long time at an earlier stage in his career.
-Although his profession has demanded that he move location from time to time, he has developed a fondness for the Italian village, in particular a young woman, and has decided that he wants to stay.
+He is reserved and highly skilled at keeping his real job a secret.
+Edmund is a foreigner, and although he does not reveal his origin to anybody, he pretends to be an Englishman.
+This is not far from the truth, since he admits to having stayed in the English countryside for a long time at an earlier stage in his career.
+Though his profession has demanded that he change locations from time to time, he has developed a fondness for the Italian village, in particular a young woman, and decides to stay.
 However, a person described as a "shadow-dweller" starts showing up in the mountains spying – or threatening – Signor Farfalla.
-While finding out who he is, Signor Farfalla must decide whether to face his opponent or escape and leave his home once more.
+While finding out who he is, the latter must decide whether to face his opponent or leave his home once more.